Talgo AVRIL

-Talgo Avril is a push-pull high-speed train made by Talgo.
+Talgo Avril is a top and tail high-speed power car trainset made by Talgo.
 It stands for "Alta Velocidad Rueda Independiente Ligero" (roughly translated as "Light High-Speed Independent Wheel").
 The trains are designated as Class 106 by Renfe, Spain's national railway operator.

 Design

 The train is intended to have a designed service speed of 330 km/h and a maximum speed of 380 km/h.
 It has front and rear power cars containing under-floor/over-roof equipment and 12 trailer cars in between the power cars, giving a total seating capacity comparable to those of an electric multiple unit rather than a locomotive-hauled train.
 The trailer cars have a length of 13 m.